melezhik/sparrow/README.md

 One could install sparrow plugin and then run related swat tests, see [check](#run-swat-tests) action.

-    sparrow plg list # to get available plugin list sparrow plg install swat-nginx # to download and install a choosen plugin
+    sparrow plg list # to get available plugin list sparrow plg install swat-nginx # to download and install a chosen plugin

 Check [sparrow-plugins](#sparrow-plugins) section to know more about sparrow plugins.